 Red solo cups are a common sight at any of Gear Coop’s events, which commonly include meet and greets with big-name athletes and climbers.

 Lee takes pride in good customer service, even for customers who buy online, but it becomes especially important for customers who make the trip to visit Gear Coop in-store.

 Climbing brands routinely show up for demo nights on Gear Coop’s small in-store rock wall.

-How to out-Amazon Amazon?
+How to Out-Amazon Amazon?

 But Gear Coop doesn’t put all their eggs in one basket, either.
 They work to diversify their revenue streams to avoid relying on one entirely.
 The shop’s website is just as critical as Gear Coop’s Amazon sales.
-Lee calls it the “next generation” of online shopping, with an experience designed to compete with the smoothness of Amazon, or any other online retailer.
-A slick design and refined organization and navigation, a customer service guarantee, free returns, and free 2-day shipping all add to the customer’s shopping experience, one Lee hopes can keep up with the e-commerce giant he’s simultaneously feeding with his other hand.
+Lee called it the “next generation” of online shopping, with an experience designed to compete with the smoothness of Amazon, or any other online retailer.
+A slick design and refined organization and navigation, a customer service guarantee, free returns, and free two-day shipping all add to the customer’s shopping experience, one Lee hopes can keep up with the e-commerce giant he’s simultaneously feeding with his other hand.

 Plus, Lee is hoping to roll out some additional features to incorporate social engagement with the Gear Coop shopping experience.
 For example, customers who share an Instagram photo of a recently purchased product will get a rebate for a future purchase.
 Product reviews or post shares will have similar results.